Gillian Rose: Influence

 Two of Rose's students, Paul Gilroy and David Marriott, have emerged as key thinkers of critical race theory and have acknowledged her influence.
 When John Milbank published Theology and Social Theory in 1990, he cited Rose as one of the thinkers without whom "the present book would not have been conceivable."
 Marcus Pound recently found that "Rose was the Blackwell reader for Milbank's Theology and Social Theory.
 The Rose archives at Warwick include the letters Milbank and Rose exchanged on the subject.
 In particular she pushed him to clarify the nature of the subject which underpinned Theology and Social Theory.
 In response Milbank wrote 'The Sublime in Kierkegaard'."

+Although Rose's influence is strongest in Europe, she maintained important US ties from her Columbia days onward.
+American philosopher Jay Bernstein was a close friend and colleague; the two read all of each other's works in draft.
+Bernstein eulogized Rose in The Guardian.
+Near the end of her life, Rose was in a sustained dialogue with American philosopher Stanley Cavell about Hegel and Kierkegaard.

+Legacy

 Two special issues on Gillian Rose have appeared from scholarly journals.
 The first, "The Work of Gillian Rose," appeared in 1998 in volume 9, issue 1 of the journal Women: A Cultural Review.
 It contained contributions from students and friends, including Laura Marcus, Howard Caygill, and Nigel Tubbs, as well as an edited transcription of "two W. H. Smith exercise books containing the notes and observations that [Rose] had been writing...until shortly before her death" in hospital.
 An essay by literary critic Isobel Armstrong, which appeared alongside but not as a part of the special issue, turns on Rose's concept of "the broken middle" and presents a careful and appreciative reading of her work.
-In 2015 the journal Telos released a special issue on Rose, gathering responses and critiques to her work from Rowan Williams, John Milbank, Peter Osborne, and Tubbs.
+In 2015 the journal Telos released a special issue on Rose, gathering responses and critiques to her work from Rowan Williams, John Milbank, Peter Osborne, and Nigel Tubbs.

 In 2019, The Centre for Research in Modern European Philosophy at Kingston University, London established an annual Gillian Rose Memorial Lecture.
 The inaugural speaker was professor of philosophy and comparative literature Rebecca Comay.